Everest Region Trek

 • Rajesh Thapaliya

-The Everest region trek is a highly valued Nepalese Himalayan trek in Nepal.
-It is the most famous mountain trekking region among other available mountain treks in Nepal because of the name Everest.
-Everest region trek offers a lifetime adventure mountain experience to the trekkers and offers an unreal view of the Everest mountain ranges.
+The Everest region trek is a highly valued Nepalese Himalayan trek.
+Because of the name Everest, it is the most famous mountain trekking region among other available mountain treks in Nepal.
+The Everest region trek offers a lifetime adventure mountain experience and an unreal view of the Everest mountain ranges.

 Some short, moderate, and adventure trekking packages exist in the Everest region.
 The Everest panorama trek is the shortest in the Everest region.
-The Everest base camp and Gokyo Lake trek are moderately level treks that can finish 10- 12 days.
-Cho La Pass and Renjo La Pass treks are adventure treks in the Everest region trek, and the Everest high passes trek, also famous as Everest 3 passes trek, is the most adventure Everest trek.
+The Everest base camp and Gokyo Lake trek are moderately level treks that can be finished in 10- 12 days.
+Cho La Pass and Renjo La Pass treks are adventure treks in the Everest region trek, and the Everest high passes trek, also famous as the Everest 3 passes trek, is the most adventurous Everest trek.

 Table of Contents

-Everest region trekking is the most popular trekking among trekkers since the area has majestic mountains.
-The Everest region, located in north-east Nepal, is not only a famous destination for tourists in Nepal for its scenic views of the highest peak of the world -- Mt.
-Everest [8,848m]--but also other mountains stretched across as white shaped teeth.
-Besides the mountains, the region is well known for the loyal and friendliness of its inhabitants.
+Trekking in the Everest region is the most popular since the area has majestic mountains.
+The Everest region, located in northeast Nepal, is a famous destination for tourists in Nepal for its scenic views of the highest peak of the world—Mt.
+Everest [8,848m]—and other mountains stretched across as white-shaped teeth.
+Besides the mountains, the region is well known for the loyalty and friendliness of its inhabitants.

 Mt.
-Everest, the highest mountain in the world, is known as "Sagarmatha" [The goddess mother of the world) in Nepal.
+Everest is the highest mountain in the world, which is also known as "Sagarmatha" [The goddess mother of the world].
 It has long been the greatest attraction for nature lovers and trekkers.

 The geography of the Everest trekking area covers the rugged rocky valleys, alpine forests, meadows, neat Sherpa Villages, Glaciers, and icefalls.
 The region is arguably the most famous trekking route in the world as there are the most breathtaking sceneries.
 The visitation at the lower elevation is dominated by pine and hemlock forest, while above 3500 meters, the forest is dominated by silver fir, birch, rhododendron, and juniper trees.
 Growing barley and potatoes and raising yaks are some of the notable occupations.
 The majority of young people in the region have engaged as mountaineering and trekking guides in the season.

-There are several trekking packages available in the Everest region.
-We talk about those available trekking packages in the Everest region trek here.
+Several trekking packages are available in the Everest region.
+We discuss those available trekking packages here.

 Everest Base Camp